Curiosity, patience, and business knowledge are essential for a successful IT career, according to CCI Training Center’s IT Instructor Gary Drumm.

 Learning from the experience of others

-Gary has been an instructor at CCI Training Center for almost three years and said he enjoyed working with his fellow staff members.
-He said it was CCI Training Center’s hands-on approach and the practical experience of its instructors that make the school special.
+Gary has been an instructor at CCI Training School for almost three years and said he enjoyed working with his fellow staff members.
+He said it was CCI Training classes‘ hands-on approach and the practical experience of its instructors that make the school special.

 “I think the biggest benefit for CCI students is they get the opportunity to learn from people who have been or are currently working in the field,” he said.
 “There’s a difference between ‘teaching to the test’ and being able to provide direct, real-world examples of how this information applies.
 That’s what gives CCI’s instructors the edge; they have been there, in the field, doing the work.”